rmuit/test/blog-postgres.md

 # DRAFT: Handling PostgreSQL bytea (BLOB) fields in SQL, PHP, Drupal

 While I was upgrading a very old Drupal 6/PostgreSQL website to Drupal 7, I encountered enough issues around wrong(ly encoded) values in both query input and output... that I couldn't remember how they fit together.
-The logical next step is trying to write an overview of the issues that I could refer to in the future when I'd forget the details again.
+The logical next step is trying to write an overview of the issues that I could refer to in the future - when I'd forget the details again.

 This turned into a rabbit hole as I discovered related outstanding issues across Drupal 6 to 9 (and discovered flaws in some of my earlier assumptions and at least one assumption made by Drupal).
 The result is the text below.

-It's probably not good for publishing as e.g. a drupal.org documentation page because its primary purpose is to be a reference for several related things (to be browsed later if needed / to be sure I still have all my assumptions in order), not a tutorial.
+It's probably not good for publishing as e.g. a drupal.org documentation page, because its primary purpose is to be a reference for several related things (to be browsed later if needed / to be sure I still have all my assumptions in order), not a tutorial.
 So unless someone has another idea about it - it'll live on my blog.

-## Main gotchas
+### Main gotchas

 The biggest cause of confusion turned out to be usage of backslashes: when are they escape characters (and when do we even need to double-escape values) and why exactly?
 This depends on PostgreSQL version and parameters (PostgreSQL settings).
 For any software that wants to support PostgreSQL versions older than 9.1 (say, Drupal 7) this can be a challenge.